Heat Flux - Stagnation Point

 pygasflow.atd.avf.heat_flux_sp.heat_flux_fay_riddell(u_grad, Pr_w, rho_w, mu_w, rho_e, mu_e, he, hw, Le=None, hD=None, sphere=True, m=0.52)[source]

-Compute the heat flux of the gas at the wall at a stagnation point or at a stagnation line for a sphere/cylinder in a laminar flow, according to Fay and Riddell.
+Compute the convective heat flux of the gas at the wall at a stagnation point or at a stagnation line for a sphere/cylinder in a laminar flow, according to Fay and Riddell.

 u_gradfloat or array_like